 Swimming Alone Isn't Enough

 Although I'm advocating swimming as one of the best activities for muscle growth, it's not enough.
 You still have to lift weights, or else you'll never put on the muscle you want.
 By combining swimming and weightlifting, you'll see gains like never before.
-What other cardiovascular activity works as many muscles at once than swimming?
-Running, cycling, cart-wheels?
+What other cardiovascular activity works as many muscles at once as swimming?
+Running, cycling, cartwheels?
 None of the above.

 Lifting weights must be done according to your goals: